MadsBCMN/MLOps-Project/README.md

 ## Using the application

-In order to use the MRI-classification model, follow these steps.
+In order to use the MRI-classification model, follow these steps to run the model locally.

 Clone the repository to your local machine: